 Community organizations came together under the name, Central Virginia Addiction and Recovery Resources, CVARR, in 2018.
-The story of substance use in Central Virginia and across the state, however, spans several decades.
-In 2016, Virginia’s Health Commissioner declared the opioid crisis a public health emergency in Virginia, and Lynchburg hasn’t been spared this burden.
+The story of substance use in Central Virginia and across the state, however, spans many decades.
+In 2016, Virginia’s Health Commissioner declared the opioid crisis a public health emergency in Virginia, and Central Virginia hasn’t been spared this burden.
 In response to the challenge substance use posed on Central Virginia, community leaders, stakeholders, and coalitions joined forces to brainstorm a collective response to the burden that was bigger than any one organization could hope to carry alone.

 Since our establishment in 2016, our progress as a coalition is unmatched.
 We have built a cross-sector alliance of community partners to address substance misuse and its effects seen in our homes, schools, neighborhoods, and workplaces.
-Under one mission and vision, it is our shared goal to diligently serve our surrounding communities of Lynchburg City, Bedford, Appomattox, Amherst and Campbell by engaging and uniting our community in the reduction of substance use through action, education, and collaboration.
+Under one mission and vision, it is our shared goal to diligently serve the communities of Lynchburg City, Bedford, Appomattox, Amherst and Campbell by engaging and uniting our community in the reduction of substance use through action, education, and collaboration.